wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 - ``<protocol>tcp</protocol>`` defines the protocol to listen the port.
 It can be UDP or TCP.
 - ``<allowed-ips>192.168.2.0/24</allowed-ips>`` defines the network or IP from which syslog messages will be accepted.

-The other option store the logs in a plaintext file and monitor that file with Wazuh.
-If a ``/etc/rsyslog.conf`` configuration file is being used and we have defined where to store the syslog logs we can monitor them in Wazuh ``agent.conf`` using a ``<localfile>`` block with ``syslog`` as the log format.
+The other option stores the logs in a plaintext file and monitors that file with Wazuh.
+If a ``/etc/rsyslog.conf`` configuration file is being used and we have defined where to store the syslog logs, we can monitor them in Wazuh ``agent.conf`` using a ``<localfile>`` block with ``syslog`` as the log format.

 .. code-block:: xml